SamiAhmed7777/triangles_old/doc/readme-qt.rst

    * ``C:\msys64\mingw64\bin\g++.exe`` and ``gdb.exe`` from the MSYS2
      MinGW toolchain

-4. Obtain either LibreSSL 3.7+ or OpenSSL 1.0.2u for Windows.
+4. Obtain either LibreSSL 3.7.x or OpenSSL 1.0.2u for Windows.
 Add its ``bin`` directory to the kit's PATH (or set ``OPENSSL_INCLUDE_PATH``/``OPENSSL_LIB_PATH`` environment variables) so that qmake can discover the headers and libraries.
+LibreSSL 4.x currently fails to compile because the bundled Tor AES shim still targets the pre-1.1 OpenSSL API.
 5. (Optional) If you require Berkeley DB 4.8 for wallet compatibility, build it following the instructions in ``doc/build-msw.txt`` and add the resulting ``BDB_INCLUDE_PATH``/``BDB_LIB_PATH`` to the kit.